QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 6. cp Command
 We use this to copy files or folders and their contents to another location.
-It is used by entering the command, follwed by the file name and then the destination directory.
-For instance, here we want to copy the DevOps file to the Desktop directory, so we enter the following command:
+It is used by entering the command, followed by the file name and then the destination directory.
+For instance, here we want to copy the DevOps file to the Desktop directory, so we execute the following command:

 `cp DevOps Desktop/`

-The command does not return any value on the CLI as the operation has already beeen carried out in the background but for confirmation, we can run the `ls` command to list the files in the desktop directory and in the image below, we can see that the DevOps file has been successfully copied.
+The command does not return any value on the standard output or Command Line Interface (CLI) as the operation has already beeen carried out in the background but for confirmation, we can run the `ls` command to list the files in the desktop directory and in the image below, we can see that the DevOps file has been successfully copied.

 ![cp](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/9ebe1975-5ce4-4c17-83a7-eec3a1fe855a)

 ## 7. mv Command
 This is the command we will use to move or rename files.
 We can use it by entering the command, followed by the filename and then the destination directory.
-Here we want to move the DevOps2 folder to the Desktop folder, so we enter the following command:
+Here we want to move the DevOps2 folder to the Desktop folder, so we execute the following command:

 `mv DevOps2 Desktop/`